Sam-Dragon/kafka-producer/Notes.md

 - Server which accepts events from producer & stores in its hard disk
 - It manages Kafka topics, handles the storage of data into topic partitions, manages replication of data for fault tolerance, and serves client requests (from both Producers and Consumers).
+- It follows leader-follower mechanism, there is no single broker who will always be leader.
+Each broker can be leader/follower

 > Consumer
 - The one who consumes an event from broker